in the UK for student satisfaction for Law

 Support for SQE 1

-We also offer specific support put in place to help prepare you for the first Solicitors’ Qualifying Examination.
+We also offer specific support to help prepare you for the first Solicitors’ Qualifying Examination following the completion of your degree.

-Study the core foundations of legal knowledge alongside International Relations
+Gain an in-depth understanding of the foundations of legal knowledge

-Our LLB (Hons) Law with International Relations degree develops your knowledge and understanding of real world legal skills in preparation for your progression into the law profession.
+Our LLB (Hons) Law with Integrated Foundation Year degree develops your knowledge and understanding of real-world legal skills in preparation for your progression into the profession.

 You will study many aspects of the law, including the foundation of legal knowledge subjects of: